The Coalhouse is right on this famous beach. An historic building is restored to life as a restaurant.

 THE COALHOUSE RESTAURANT ON OXWICH BEACH, NEAR SWANSEA, WALES

-Winter opening: lunch and dinner on Friday and Saturday, lunch only on Sunday.
+Lunch and dinner on Friday and Saturday, lunch on Sunday.
 CLOSED SUNDAY EVENING TO THURSDAY.
-Open Tuesday to Sunday from April 2015.
+Open Tuesday to Sunday from April.

 Lunchtime menu: 12.00 - 2.00pm (last orders).
 2.30pm last orders on Sunday.